a-darwish/cuteOS-references/README.md

 #### papers/fs/00-README

-Study notes for a number of FileSystem-related papers, which served as a preparation for building our kernel file system implementation.
+Study notes for a number of filesystem-related papers.

-Primary sources for the classcial SVR2 filesystem, BSD's FFS, Microsoft's FAT32 & NTFS, and Linux ext2 are included and throughly discussed.
+Primary sources for the classcial SVR2 filesystem, BSD's FFS, Microsoft's FAT32 & NTFS, and Linux ext2 are throughly discussed.